autonomous-karting-series/Rulebook/Race_Procedure/race_procedure.md

  1. The track is defined by both solid lines and [Reflective Pavement Markers](https://ntsigns.com/reflectors/reflective-pavement-markers-rpms/3m-2-way-raised-pavement-marker/).
     ![Reflective Pavement Marker Image](./ReflectivePavementMarker.png)
+    1. Markers will be yelow with yelow reflectors.
-    1. Markers placed along track will be spaced a minimum of 10 feet apart.
+    2. Markers placed along track will be spaced a minimum of 10 feet apart.
  2. Track width must be at minimum 15 feet and a maximum of 20 feet.
  3. The start/finish line will be identified on a per track basis.